seejohnrun/cereal_eyes/README.md

 # CerealEyes

-CerealEyes is a concept of modeling data that will be serialized in a consistent manner.
-It is based on [google-gson](http://code.google.com/p/google-gson/).
+CerealEyes is a proof-of-concept serialization DSL similar to (and based on) [google-gson](http://code.google.com/p/google-gson/).

 Basically, you define models that look like: